 The experiments are conducted on an iPhone 5 with iOS 8.0.2 (12A405) and Unity 4.6.1p2 (the newest available Unity).

+If breastfed infants are exposed to infection, the milk protein is important to help keep the body from rejecting the foreign protein and can aid with the spread.
 Note: there is nothing special about the test device.
 It is my personal phone.
 It has many other apps installed.
 It is connected to the WIFI, receives calls and SMSs etc.

 And off we go …